architolk/Linked-Data-Theatre/docs/Read-Write-API.md

 - `GET` to a query resource results in a set of triples or a sparql result set.
 A 200 Ok response is given when the correct mime-type can be returned.
 A 406 reponse is given when the accept request header doesn't fit the typical response (sparql results sets cannot be converted to a turtle response and visa versa).
 - `POST`, `PUT` and `DELETE` result in 405 Method not allowed error.

-3.2.
+###3.2.
 Production resources

 Production resources are like container resources, but without the intention to upload data.
 Only changes to the triplestore are performed.
 Production resources resemble one or more SPARQL Update queries.

-- `GET` to a production resource will return meta-information about the production resource, and a link how to perform the actual production (a `POST`-call).
+- `GET` to a production resource will return a 200 Ok response with meta-information about the production resource, and a link how to perform the actual production (a `POST`-call).
 - `POST` to a production resource will execute the production.
+A 200 Ok response is given when the execution has been succesful.
+The response body will contain information about the execution.
+In case of an error, a 409 Conflict response is given.
 - `PUT` and `DELETE` result in 405 Method not allowed error.